ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 This allows for much more descriptive error messaging, as the entire chain of execution can be consulted to include contextual information about what was happening when an error occurred- in many cases including display of the offending source lines with column markers.
-Limited support for non-file provenance-tracking is included (e.g., variables from CLI arguments, inventory plugins, environment variables) and will likely be expanded over time.
+Limited support for non-file provenance-tracking is included (for example, variables from CLI arguments, inventory plugins, environment variables) and will likely be expanded over time.